 The selection process includes observation of classes and preparation of a brief but appropriate dossier.
 This dossier should include the name of the nominating professor and a one- or two-paragraph statement summarizing the pertinent attributes of the candidate.

-Program Description: The Cortland College Foundation Small Grants Program provides funding of up to $500 to faculty, staff, and students of SUNY Cortland.
+Program Description: The Cortland College Foundation Small Grants Program provides funding of up to $500 to SUNY Cortland faculty.